 - The value of a specific feature (interest-free credit, for example) can be difficult to disentangle from its context.

-- The link back to the core business decision underpinning the digital strategy or initiative
+- The link back to the core business decision underpinning the digital strategy or initiative is obfuscated.

 - Executives are wary of experiencing “death by 1,000 pilots that do not scale.”